Disjoint induced subgraphs of the same order and size: Preliminaries

-\begin{rem} We shall often apply Claim \ref{grouping} to the degrees of a subset of vertices of a graph; we consequently obtain disjoint groups of vertices such that the degree difference of any two vertices in the same group is suitably bounded. \end{rem}
+\begin{remark} We shall often apply Proposition~\ref{subedge13-grouping} to the degrees of a subset of vertices of a graph; we consequently obtain disjoint groups of vertices such that the degree difference of any two vertices in the same group is suitably bounded. \end{remark}

-\begin{claim} Let $x,y,z$ be three vertices and $U$ some subset of vertices in a graph $G$.
-Then some two of the vertices $x,y,z$ disagree on at most two thirds of the vertices in $U$. \end{claim} \begin{proof} Any vertex $v \in U$ belongs to at most two of the three difference neighbourhoods $\Gamma (x,y)$, $\Gamma (y,z)$, $\Gamma (z,x)$.
+\begin{proposition} Let $x$, $y$ and $z$ be three vertices and $U$ some subset of vertices of a graph $G$.
+Then some two of the vertices $x$, $y$ and $z$ disagree on at most two thirds of the vertices of $U$. \end{proposition} \begin{proof} Any vertex $v \in U$ belongs to at most two of the three difference neighbourhoods $\Gamma (x,y)$, $\Gamma (y,z)$ and $\Gamma (z,x)$.
 The claim follows by averaging. \end{proof}

-\subsection{Binomial Random Variables}
+\subsection{Binomial random variables}

-We shall need some easy to prove statements about binomial random variables.
+We will need some easily proven statements about binomial random variables.
 We collect these here.
 As usual, for a random variable with distribution $\Bi (N,p)$, we write $\mu (= Np)$ for its mean and $\sigma^2( = Np(1-p))$ for its variance.